UmarUMahmood/ow-match-thread-generator/README.md

 2. **Copy/Paste the output:**

     After running the script, copy the output from the terminal and paste it in your reddit post/comment.
+    The first line is your title and the rest is the body of the post.